-Wall Street finishes down on U.S.-China tensions
+Wall Street finishes down as U.S.-China tensions heighten trade deal worries

 The Nasdaq is about 5% below its February record high, fueled in recent weeks by gains in Microsoft (MSFT.O), Amazon.com (AMZN.O) and other technology heavyweights that many investors expect to emerge from the crisis stronger than smaller rivals.

-Amazon finished lower on Thursday after touching a record intraday high earlier in the day.
+Amazon fell 2.05% on Thursday after touching a record intraday high earlier in the day.

-Discount chain owner TJX (TJX.N) jumped to a more than two-month high after it flagged strong sales at its stores that have reopened after lockdowns. [nL4N2D32XI]
+Discount chain owner TJX (TJX.N) jumped nearly 7% to a more than two-month high after it flagged strong sales at its stores that have reopened after lockdowns. [nL4N2D32XI]

+Volume on U.S. exchanges was 10.1 billion shares, compared to the 11.3 billion average for the last 20 trading days.

+Declining issues outnumbered advancing ones on the NYSE by a 1.00-to-1 ratio; on Nasdaq, a 1.40-to-1 ratio favored decliners.

 Reporting by Noel Randewich in Oakland, California; Additional reporting by Stephen Culp in New York, Pawel Goraj in Gdansk, and Ambar Warrick and Medha Singh in Bengaluru; Editing by Leslie Adler